 Source: RM Sotheby's

-Gold-Plated Lamborghini Countach
+Gallery: Gold-Plated Lamborghini Countach

 'Eye-catching 1980's opulence' is perhaps the best way to describe this Particular Countach, One That stands out from even the most outlandish of Countaches thanks to its incredible specification.
 Finished new in white over a white leather interior, the car was Further outfitted with much of its interior trim gold-plated, including the steering column, gated gear shifter and gate, instrument cluster, trunk and engine handles, door sills, and even the exterior badging, as well as exhaust pipe tips.
 Lamborghini has confirmed That this is one of just two Countaches to ever leave the factory equipped as such.